-As part of this facility, Unipart chose to develop 3 multi-function workshops that would form the core of the training facility, allowing the centres leading team members to train new technicians on key aspects of the AME course.
-In creating their state of the art facility, Dura were chosen to meet their storage and workspace requirements.
+As part of this facility, Unipart chose to develop three multi-function workshops that would form the core of the training facility, allowing the centres leading team members to train new technicians on key aspects of the AME course.
+In creating their state-of-the-art facility, Dura were chosen to meet their storage and workspace requirements.

-For the final Metrology Laboratory Dura integrated a series of 1200mm wide, 4 drawer deep tool storage cabinets along the left hand wall, interspersing them with 900mm wide bridging units to create a series of low-level work stations.
+For the final Metrology Laboratory Dura integrated a series of 1200mm wide, four drawer deep tool storage cabinets along the left-hand wall, interspersing them with 900mm wide bridging units to create a series of low-level work stations.
 Due to the need for efficient record keeping, Dura then installed two double-door, 1200mm wide shelving cabinets on the opposite side of the workshop to utilise the remaining space available.

-Once completed, each of the 3 workshops created an efficient, productive and perfectly styled teaching facility for the range of students that pass through the centre, mirroring the innovative aspirations that both Unipart and the University of Coventry originally had.
-When asked about his thoughts on the completed facility, Project Manager Andy Hinds had this to say,
+Once completed, each of the three workshops created an efficient, productive and perfectly styled teaching facility for the range of students that pass through the centre, mirroring the innovative aspirations that both Unipart and the University of Coventry originally had.